NinjaNas/ATS-Programming-Database/README.md

 - Go back to `/api/users`, see that you are still authorized, even if the server closes down (cookie with expiration in database managed by session stores)
 - Use navbar to go to `/sign-up`
 - Create a random account, see that it gives `Values inserted!` in console
+- Use navbar to go to logout
+- Check Arctype to see session removed in `sessions` table
+- The cookie should be removed in the browser (broken right now)